 Students who do not meet the academic criteria in paragraph 6 above, but have not been formally suspended, may be admitted as transfer probation students.
-These students must maintain a 2.00 GPA each trimester while on probation until they raise their retention/graduation GPA to a 2.00 level.
+These students must maintain a 2.00 GPA each term while on probation until they raise their retention/graduation GPA to a 2.00 level.
 Any transfer student with curriculum deficiencies must remove the deficiencies within the first 12 hours of enrollment.

-A maximum of 62 credit hours of junior college coursework may count toward the baccalaureate degree at USAO.
-Students who hold associate in arts, associate in science, or baccalaureate degrees and who transfer from accredited junior colleges or four-year colleges or universities of Oklahoma will be considered by USAO as having met general education requirements for a baccalaureate degree from USAO.
+A maximum of 62 credit hours of junior college coursework may count toward the baccalaureate degree at Science & Arts.
+Students who hold associate in arts, associate in science, or baccalaureate degrees and who transfer from accredited junior colleges or four-year colleges or universities of Oklahoma will be considered by Science & Arts as having met general education requirements for a baccalaureate degree from Science & Arts.
 In addition to the general education requirements, specific programs or fields may call for particular GPAs.
-Students transferring to USAO without an associate degree in arts/science or baccalaureate degrees must meet the same general education requirements as first-time entering freshmen.
+Students transferring to Science & Arts without an associate degree in arts/science or baccalaureate degrees must meet the same general education requirements as first-time entering freshmen.